 The U.S. Constitution, though it serves as the firm foundation for our system of government, incorporates a process for change and flexibility.
 This lesson allows students to investigate, analyze and simulate the amendment process that allows the Constitution to remain an evolving document as envisioned by the Framers.

 Do voters pick their elected officials or do the elected officials select their voters?
 This lesson introduces the concept of redistricting as vaguely defined by the Constitution and asks participants to assess the effectiveness of that definition in light of current Supreme Court cases and evidence from past elections.
-Students will interpret maps, look at voting data, and experiment with various redistricting optio
+Students will interpret maps, look at data, and experiment with various redistricting options.

 Individuals participate in civil disobedience to nonviolently show their disapproval of policies, customs, and ideas, and for the purpose of achieving social justice.
 This tradition of standing up to injustice has been practiced throughout American history.